-In these Application Notes, the Automatic Route Selection (ARS) feature is used to route an outbound call via the SIP trunk to the service provider via the Avaya SBCE.
+In these Application Notes, the Automatic Route Selection (ARS) feature is used to route an outbound call via the SIP trunk to the service provider.
 In the compliance testing, a single digit 9 was used as the ARS access code.
 An enterprise caller will dial 9 to reach an outside line.
 To define feature access code (fac) 9, use the change dialplan analysis command as shown below.